DOH reports an increase of 4,410 COVID-19 cases

 The DOH reports that 82 percent of cases are considered to be recovered by being 30 days past the patients’ first positive test.

-Clearfield County reported 48 new cases.
-Jefferson County reported 16 new cases.
-Elk County reported 14 new cases.
+In two days, Jefferson County reported 16 new cases.
+Clearfield County reported 48 new cases and Elk County reported 14 new cases.

 Clearfield County reported two new deaths, totaling 102 total deaths.
 Jefferson County reported 75 total deaths.
 Elk County reported 33 deaths.